 Our research and development activities involve the controlled use of potentially harmful hazardous materials, including volatile solvents, biological materials such as blood from patients that has the potential to transmit disease, chemicals that cause cancer, and various radioactive compounds.
 Our operations also produce hazardous waste products.
 We face the risk of contamination or injury from the use, storage, handling or disposal of these materials.
 We are subject to federal, state and local laws and regulations governing the use, storage, handling, and disposal of these materials and specified waste products.
 The cost of compliance with these laws and regulations could be significant, and current or future environmental regulations may impair our research, development, or production efforts.
 If one of our employees were accidentally injured from the use, storage, handling, or disposal of these materials, the medical costs related to his or her treatment would be covered by our workers' compensation insurance policy.
-However, we do not carry specific biological or hazardous waste exposure or contamination.
+However, we do not carry specific biological or hazardous waste insurance coverage and our general liability insurance policy specifically excludes coverage for damages and fines arising from biological or hazardous waste exposure or contamination.
 Accordingly, in the event of contamination or injury, we could be subject to criminal sanctions or fines or be held liable for damages, our operating licenses could be revoked, or we could be required to suspend or modify our operations and our research and development efforts.